a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 ### What to do

 Go through the text-only design and expand it to use only HTML elements.
 No CSS at this point!
-That means no presentation (except things with defaults, like heading styles) and no layout (everything will be on one column).
+That means no presentation (except things with defaults, like heading styles) and no layout (everything will be in one column).
+[MDN's HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) has a grouped list we can use to find the correct semantic element.

 ### Why to do it